Cram\'{e}r-type moderate deviations for Studentized two-sample $U$-statistics with applications: Numerical study

-In general, as shown in Figures 1 and 2, the B-H procedure based on (regularized) bootstrap calibration has better FDR control than that based on normal calibration.
-In Sim$_1$ where the errors are symmetric (e.g. $\varepsilon_{1,k}$ and $\varepsilon_{2,k}$ follow the Student $t$-distributions), the panels in the first row of Figure~1 show that the B-H procedures using all the three calibration methods are able to control or approximately control the FDR at given levels, while the procedures based on bootstrap and regularized bootstrap calibrations outperform that based on normal calibration in controlling the FDR.
-When the errors are asymmetric in Sim$_1$, the performances of the three B-H procedures are different from those in the symmetric cases.
-From the second row of Figure 1 we see that the B-H procedure based on normal calibration is distorted in controlling the FDR while the procedure based on (regularized) bootstrap calibration is still able to control the FDR at given levels.
-This phenomenon is further evidenced by Figure 2 for Sim$_2$.
-Comparing the B-H procedures based on conventional and regularized bootstrap calibrations, we find that the former approach is uniformly more conservative than the latter in controlling the FDR.
-In other words, the B-H procedure based on regularized bootstrap can identify more true alternative hypotheses than that using conventional bootstrap calibration.
+In general, as shown in Figures \ref{fig1} and \ref{fig2}, the B--H procedure based on (regularized) bootstrap calibration has better FDR control than that based on normal calibration.
+In $\mathrm{Sim}_1$ where the errors are symmetric (e.g., $\varepsilon_{1,k}$ and $\varepsilon_{2,k}$ follow the Student $t$-distributions), the panels in the first row of Figure~\ref{fig1} show that the B--H procedures using all the three calibration methods are able to control or approximately control the FDR at given levels, while the procedures based on bootstrap and regularized bootstrap calibrations outperform that based on normal calibration in controlling the FDR.
+When the errors are asymmetric in $\mathrm{Sim}_1$, the performances of the three B--H procedures are different from those in the symmetric cases.
+From the second row of Figure~\ref{fig1}, we see that the B--H procedure based on normal calibration is distorted in controlling the FDR while the procedure based on (regularized) bootstrap calibration is still able to control the FDR at given levels.
+This phenomenon is further evidenced by Figure~\ref{fig2} for $\mathrm{Sim}_2$.
+Comparing the B--H procedures based on conventional and regularized bootstrap calibrations, we find that the former approach is uniformly more conservative than the latter in controlling the FDR.
+In other words, the B--H procedure based on regularized bootstrap can identify more true alternative hypotheses than that using conventional bootstrap calibration.
 This phenomenon is also revealed in the heteroscedastic case.
-As the discrepancy parameter $c$ gets larger so that the signal is stronger, the correct rejection proportion of the B-H procedures based on all the three calibrations increase and the empirical FDR is closer to the prescribed level.
+As the discrepancy parameter $c$ gets larger so that the signal is stronger, the correct rejection proportion of the B--H procedures based on all the three calibrations increase and the empirical FDR is closer to the prescribed level.